saninkasjrr/Gitsh/README.md

 # Gitsh installation

-this is a simple bash script that automates  Git operations with a simple and easy interface.
+this is a simple bash script that makes  **Git** easier to use with a simple and easy interface.

- It supports
+ It supports basic git functions.

-adding and committing changes
-pushing to a remote repository branch management fetching.
+**adding,
+committing,
+pushing,
+branch management,
+fetching and pulling and more**

 **How to install**
 ```